Conceptual Framework: Recognition

 Conceptual Framework: Recognition—Tentative Board Decisions to Date

-The Preliminary Views, Recognition of Elements of Financial Statements and Measurement Approaches was approved in June 2011.
+The Preliminary Views, Recognition of Elements of Financial Statements, was approved in September 2018.